How to Use a Derma Roller for Beard Hair: A Step-By-Step Guide

 Slow your roll—you’ll have to do some prep work before going to town on your unsuspecting epidermis:

-• Clean yourself – Micro-needling can be a bit like getting a tattoo—your skin should be as clean as possible before you create an open wound (no matter how small).
-Wash your face with your usual facial soap or beard shampoo, and wash your hands with soap and warm water for at least 20 seconds before handling your roller.
+Clean yourself – Micro-needling can be a bit like getting a tattoo—your skin should be as clean as possible before you create an open wound (no matter how small).
+Cleanse your face with beard and face wash, and clean your hands with soap and warm water for at least 20 seconds before handling your roller.

-• If you plan to apply any beard products after your micro-needling treatment, make sure your products are within arm’s reach and ready for application.
+If you plan to apply any topical beard products after your micro-needling treatment, make sure your products are within arm’s reach and ready for application.

 If it’s your first time wielding the derma roller, keep a few clean paper towels at the ready.
 If you start to draw blood, you should stop the process and disinfect the bleeding area right away (more on bleeding below).

-Once your face and hands are clean, your derma roller is disinfected, and your post-roll products are ready, it’s time to start micro-needling.
+Once your face and hands are clean, your derma roller is disinfected, and your post-roll products are ready, it’s time to start rolling your beard.
 If you keep the following tips in mind, you can’t go wrong:

-• Be gentle – You should be applying very light pressure to your skin.
+Be Gentle: You should be applying very light pressure to your skin.
 If you’re in significant pain, ease up a bit.
-Remember that you’re not trying to penetrate the first layer of skin—you’re just making minor indentations.
+Remember that you’re not trying to penetrate the first layer of skin—you’re just making micro pricks.

-• Don’t overdo it – As you derma roll, work in sections.
+How to Roll: As you derma roll, work in sections.
 You can roll horizontally, vertically, or diagonally (different angles might work better for different areas of your face).
-But each area only needs to be rolled about ten times for optimal coverage.
 Choose an area, roll the tool back and forth five times, and move on to a new section.
 Over-rolling could lead to irritation, so err on the side of caution.

-• Avoid tangles – People with longer beards may be scratching their heads—how are you supposed to use this without snagging your hard-earned beard hairs?
+How to Avoid Tangles: People with longer beards may be scratching their heads—how are you supposed to use this without snagging your hard-earned beard hairs?
 Instead of rolling back and forth, roll in the direction of your facial hair growth only, picking up the roller and moving it back to your starting position to prevent snags and tangles.

-• Be patient – Your beard isn’t going to start sprouting right before your eyes while you micro-needle.
-As part of your regular beard care routine, maintain a consistent, regular derma rolling schedule to promote collagen production and blood circulation, which can in turn support long-term facial hair growth and healthy skin.
+Be Patient: Your beard isn’t going to start sprouting right before your eyes while you micro-needle.
+As part of your regular beard care routine, maintain a consistent, regular derma rolling schedule to promote collagen production and blood flow, which can in turn support long-term facial hair growth and healthy skin.

-After you’ve rolled like no one has rolled before, it’s time for clean-up.
+After you’ve done your derma roller, it’s time for clean-up.

 First, clean yourself:

-• If you are bleeding, disinfect the area with isopropyl alcohol
+- If you are bleeding, disinfect the area.

-• Wash your face again, and dry it with a paper towel or fresh hand towel
+- Wash your face again, and pat dry it with a fresh hand towel

-• Apply your desired skin and beard care products, such as a beard growth oil or beard growth vitamin spray
+- Apply your desired skin and beard care products, such as a beard growth oil or beard growth vitamin spray.
+Be sure to caution on product use if you are experiencing irritation or bleeding.

-If you’re using multiple products, remember to apply them in an order that will ensure their effectiveness:4
+If you’re using multiple products, remember to apply them in an order that will ensure their effectiveness:

 While dermatologists recommend derma rolling as part of your nighttime routine, it’s crucial that you use an SPF product if you opt for a morning micro-needle.
 The mini indentations create additional surface area for UV ray penetration, increasing your risk of sun exposure damage.

 After you’re done primping, clean up your workspace.
-We recommend rinsing your derma roller once more with isopropyl alcohol for disinfection and storing the tool in a case or cover to prevent dust collection.
+We recommend rinsing your derma roller once more to disinfect before storing it in a case, like the one that comes with The Beard Club’s Beard Roller, to prevent collection of dust or bacteria.

 Derma Roller Mistakes to Avoid